NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/A/Anointed Ground.md

     desc: "until the next time you make your daily preparations"
 abilities_mid:
   - name: ""
     desc: "You sanctify the area, sprinkling it with certain oils and warding it against your foes.
 Choose aberrations, celestials, dragons, fiends, monitors, or undead.
-All creatures in the area gain a +1 status bonus to AC, attack rolls, damage rolls, and saving throws against the chosen creatures."
+All creatures in the area gain a +1 status bonus to AC, attack rolls, damage rolls, and saving throws against the chosen creatures.\n\n[[Spell Effects/Spell Effect_ Anointed Ground|Spell Effect: Anointed Ground]]"
 sourcebook: "_Pathfinder Player Core 2_"
 ```